Project Details -

 Health Care Theme

-- To implement three general classes of recommended matching data enhancements and measure the resulting matching accuracy improvements.
+- Implement three general classes of recommended matching data enhancements and measure the resulting matching accuracy improvements.

-- To implement four novel matching algorithm enhancements and assess the resulting matching accuracy improvements.
+- Implement four novel matching algorithm enhancements and assess the resulting matching accuracy improvements.

-- To measure the matching accuracy improvements resulting from using combinations of (1) three best practice matching policy recommendations and (2) four novel matching algorithm enhancements.
+- Measure the matching accuracy improvements resulting from using combinations of 1) three best practice matching policy recommendations and 2) four novel matching algorithm enhancements.